e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 6. Make a pull request

-> Actions are Python functions that will be executed remotely in the sandbox by the AI assistant.
-Each action corresponds to one OpenAI Function (see the next steps of the guide).
+> "Actions" are Python functions automatically called in the program by E2B SDK.
+Inside the actions
+> Each action corresponds to exactly one OpenAI Function (see the next steps of the guide).

-For each action, we need to specify arguments and add a string indicating success or an error message.
+For each action, we need to specify arguments and add printing of relevant information.
+For example, for `list_files` it makes sense to return a list of files within the folder.
+Inside actions, various operations are called within the sandbox.

 ```python
 # List of actions for the assistant